dennuguyen/mtrn4110-proj/README.md

 ### Why is there a python3.6 folder with header files and libs?

 Python installations do not guarantee the location of these files on either Linux or Windows.
-Therefore to ensure successful compilation of cython files into the C++ build, we keep a copy of these for each OS.
+Therefore to ensure successful compilation and execution of cython files into the C++ build, we keep a copy of these for each OS.

 ### How do I compile the `.pyx` code with the C++ code?